Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 ## Concentration

-Many classes (Devout, Shamans, Soulbinders and Weavers) use **concentration** as a mechanic in order to maintain control over ongoing effects.
+Many classes (particularly Devout, Shamans, Soulbinders and Weavers) use **concentration** as a mechanic in order to maintain control over ongoing effects.
 Whenever you lose life while you are concentrating on an effect, you must pass a difficulty 15 Endurance **concentration check** to maintain your concentration or the effect ends.
 If you lost life due to physical damage, you must make a Prowess (Endurance) skill check.
 If it was elemental damage make a Focus (Endurance) skill check instead.

 If the damage was a mixture of physical and elemental damage, the attribute used depends on the majority of damage (Prowess in the case of a tie).
 As a reminder, damage taken that is prevented by the Block reaction or absorption does not cause you to lose life.